Billy Gardell: Career

 From September 2010 to May 2016, Gardell starred in Mike & Molly, alongside Melissa McCarthy.
 In November 2011, he lent his voice to Santa in Ice Age: A Mammoth Christmas.
 His stand-up special Halftime was released in 2011 and aired on Comedy Central.
 It was filmed in Pittsburgh and profiles working-class America.
-As of 2011, he continues to tour as a stand-up comedian in addition to acting.
-In a 2011 Orlando Sentinel article, Gardell said he wouldn't mind doing movies again.
+As of 2011, he continued to tour as a stand-up comedian in addition to acting.
+In a 2011 Orlando Sentinel article, Gardell said he would not mind doing movies again.

 In 2013, Gardell's comedy special Billy Gardell Presents Road Dogs premiered on Showtime.
 In 2015, Gardell started the lottery game show Monopoly Millionaires' Club, featuring contestants who bought tickets for the Monopoly Millionaires' Club lottery game; the latter began on October 19, 2014.
+Gardell earned a Daytime Emmy nomination for Outstanding Game Show Host in 2016, but lost to Craig Ferguson.

-Since 2018, Gardell has recurred on the CBS spinoff sitcom Young Sheldon as neighbor Herschel Sparks.
+Gardell had a recurring role on the CBS spinoff sitcom Young Sheldon as neighbor Herschel Sparks.
 In October 2018, he was cast as Bob in the CBS pilot of Bob Hearts Abishola, alongside Folake Olowofoyeku.
 In May 2019, the series was ordered, and it premiered in September 2019.

 Gardell began appearing in advertisements for A1C medication Ozempic in 2021.
 This followed his involvement in the Ozempic reality series “My Type 2 Transformation” two years previous.

 Personal life

 Gardell has been married to Patty Knight since 2001.
 They have a son, William III, born in 2003.
-In a 2011 USA Today article, Gardell had said he may retire when his son is a teenager to spend more time with him.
 His parents still live in Florida, where he occasionally visits them.

 Gardell is a Pittsburgh Steelers fan and attended games at Heinz Field.
 His favorite player growing up was Jack Lambert.

 Regarding his weight, Gardell explained in 2011 that he "always had a little gut" and weighed 350 lb at one point.
 In 2022, during an interview with Entertainment Tonight, he discussed his weight loss and said that he reduced his weight to 212 pounds (96 kg).
 Gardell managed his weight loss by changing his lifestyle and having bariatric surgery.